 Estate agents, conveyancers, lenders and surveyors all have their unique brands of home-buying jargon that can be confusing to a first time buyer.
 Our informative glossary of common terms will help make dealing with property professionals much more straightforward.

 The increase in a property’s value.
-This may be due to a number of factors, from a booming property market to recent home improvements or developments in the proximity of the property.
+This may be due to a number of factors, from a booming property market to recent home improvements or developments in the local neighbourhood.

-Fees which may apply to signing a particular mortgage deal.
-These are usually payable up front or simply added to the final loan amount.
-However adding them to the loan increases your mortgage debt and the amount of interest you’ll pay, so it’s always cheaper over the long term to pay these as a lump sum at the time of purchase.
+Fees which may apply to signing up for a particular mortgage deal.
+These are usually payable up front, or in some cases can be added to the final loan amount.
+Be aware that adding them to the loan increases your mortgage debt and the amount of interest you’ll pay, so it’s always cheaper over the long term to pay these as up front.

 The interest rate set by the Bank of England.

-Designed to cover homeowners in the event of re-building property following a fire, flood or structural damage.
+Designed to cover homeowners in the event of damage to the property following events such as a fire, flood or structural damage.
 This does not cover the contents of your house (See Contents insurance).

-In the context of a mortgage, capital is the mortgage fee that needs to be repaid by the end of the agreed term – not including interest payments.
+In the context of a mortgage, capital is the mortgage debt that needs to be repaid by the end of the agreed term – not including interest payments.
 With a repayment mortgage the capital will reduce over the mortgage term; the capital on an interest-only mortgage does not reduce unless you make additional part repayments.